Lamar Odom Talks ‘DWTS’ Experience, Love For Partner Peta Murgatroyd After Week 4 Elimination

 Lamar Odom and Peta Murgatroyd were eliminated Monday night during Week 4 of Dancing with the Stars.
 While Lamar worked hard and seemed to really be enjoying his DWTS journey, he just couldn’t pull in the scores and votes to make it to Week 5.
 After the show, he opened up about his experience and how much he adores Peta.

-Odom talked with People after his DWTS elimination.
-Lamar said that doing the show was very humbling for him, adding that he learned new things about himself.
+Talking with People after his DWTS elimination, Lamar said that doing the show was very humbling for him, adding that he learned new things about himself.
 He noted that he’s a fighter, not a quitter, and he was glad he tried something new.

 It seems that the DWTS experience left Lamar feeling confident that he can accomplish whatever he wants when he focuses on it.
 The former NBA star said that he thought his Week 4 performance was his best yet, but it just wasn’t enough to prevent him from being eliminated.

-As for Peta, Lamar clearly has a lot of love for her.
-He calls his pro partner an amazing teacher, saying she’s the Kobe Bryant of the genre.
+As for Peta, Lamar clearly had a lot of love for her.
+He called his pro partner an amazing teacher, saying she’s the Kobe Bryant of the genre.

-Lamar says that he’s never had a sister, but now, he considers Peta as one.
+Lamar said that he’s never had a sister, but now, he considered Peta as one.
 It’s not uncommon for partners to grow close while doing Dancing with the Stars, but it does seem that Lamar and Peta have developed a very special, close relationship during their short time working together.

 View this post on Instagram